paulhibbitts/test-docsify-this/CONTRIBUTING.md

 ## Guidelines

 - **Code Style**
-   Follow the existing coding and formatting style.
+   Follow the existing coding and formatting style when appropriate.
 - **Commit Messages**
-   Keep them descriptive and concise.
+   Please keep them descriptive and concise.
 - **Documentation**
-   If you’re adding new features, make sure to include or update relevant documentation.
+   If you’re adding new features, please make sure to include or update relevant documentation.

 Thank you for helping make Docsify-This even better!